shealan/Link-Social/README.md

 # Link Social plugin for Craft CMS

-A CraftCMS Twig template plugin that links @usernames and #hashtags in blocks of text.
+A CraftCMS Twig template plugin that links social @usernames and #hashtags in blocks of text.

 ## Installation